innovation tools

 Research and Discovery Tools

-From trend analytics platforms to customer feedback systems and competitor intelligence tools, this category supports informed decision-making.
-When used early in the process, research tools help teams prioritize the right problems to solve and design solutions with a higher chance of market success.
+From trend analytics platforms to customer feedback systems and competitor intelligence tools, this category of innovation tool supports stronger decision-making.
+When used early in the process, these tools help teams prioritise the right problems to solve and design solutions with a higher chance of success.

 Prototyping Tools